 The Bible recorded some beautiful songs (poetry) written and sung by women.
-The sister of Moses, Miriam was described by prophet Micah as one of the three leaders God sent to lead the people of Israel out of Egypt.
+The eldest sister of Moses, Miriam, at least five years older than Moses, at the age of 85, was described by prophet Micah as one of the three leaders God sent to lead the people of Israel out of Egypt.
 Like Deborah, Miriam is identified as a prophetess, and she showed her leading the Israelites in worship (songs and dance).
 In Exodus we can read her beautiful original song.
-Thus Miriam was also the first woman praise and worship song leader.
+Thus Miriam, at 85 or older, was also the first woman praise and worship song leader.
 Although later in temple rituals, men were appointed as priests and took over this leadership function from women, the Bible continued to record women singing, dancing and praising God.

-4 I brought you up out of Egypt
+4 For I brought you up from the land of Egypt,

-and redeemed you from the land of slavery.
+I redeemed you from the house of bondage;

 “Sing to the Lord,

 For He has triumphed gloriously!